 The UK has been welcoming international students to its universities and colleges for many years.
-In 2012, there were around 1.8 million full-time undergraduate students in higher education, of which over 400,000 were international students.
+In 2016/17, there were around 1.6 million full-time undergraduate students in higher education, of which nearly 237,000 were international students.

 At all higher education institutions there are people who will support you through the application process, answer any queries you may have, and help you during your time studying in the UK.